 Making Chicken & Biscuit Casserole:

 I know this recipe looks like a lot of ingredients or maybe a little complicated to make – but it’s not!
-See, I included a recipe to cook your chicken if you need to, but you can use leftover or rotisserie chicken if you want.
-Really, you just poach (very gently simmer) it, so it’s not a big deal.
+See, I included a recipe to cook your chicken if you need to, but you can use leftover chicken or rotisserie chicken if you want to.
+The chicken in the recipe is poached (very gently simmered) so it’s not a big deal.

 In the sauce, there ARE quite a few ingredients, but they’re all simple ones that you’re likely to have around.
 Maybe not the Sherry but if you’re not used to cooking with it, it can go in a lot of recipes and keeps forever!
 Oh and I gotta mention the herb marjoram – it’s beautiful with chicken but you can sub in oregano if you want.

-I like using the frozen veggies and I like to pop them in the microwave to thaw them.
-The casserole doesn’t cook for very long so this ensures you’re veggies are cooked and thawing them also makes sure that they don’t add in extra liquid that will water the whole works down.
 You can use any frozen veggies you want; just make sure they are bite-sized, thawed and drained.
-And of course, you can partially cook your own fresh veggies and add them in if you want.
+And of course, you can partially cook your own fresh veggies and add them in instead if you’d rather.

 Now we come to the biscuits!
 They steal the show, even these store-bought ones.
-If you want, make your own (Cheddar Bay Biscuits would be great).
-The key things that keep those biscuits from being a soggy mess on the bottom are:
+If you want, make your own.
+These homemade Cheddar Bay Biscuits would be fabulous.

 - Make sure there is a bit of space between the biscuits.